Aperiodic graph

 In the mathematical area of graph theory, a directed graph is said to be aperiodic if there is no integer k > 1 that divides the length of every cycle of the graph.
 Equivalently, a graph is aperiodic if the greatest common divisor of the lengths of its cycles is one; this greatest common divisor for a graph G is called the period of G.

 Graphs that cannot be aperiodic

-In any directed bipartite graph, all cycles have a length that is divisible by two.
+In any directed bipartite graph, all cycle lengths are even.
 Therefore, no directed bipartite graph can be aperiodic.
 In any directed acyclic graph, it is a vacuous truth that every k divides all cycles (because there are no directed cycles to divide) so no directed acyclic graph can be aperiodic.
 And in any directed cycle graph, there is only one cycle, so every cycle's length is divisible by n, the length of that cycle.

 Testing for aperiodicity

 Suppose that G is strongly connected and that k divides the lengths of all cycles in G.